PlanktoScope/PlanktoScope/README.md

 ### Install Mosquitto MQTT

-In order to send and receive from Node-RED:
+In order to send and receive data from Node-RED, you need to install this.
+Run the following:
 ```
 sudo apt-get install mosquitto mosquitto-clients